 Product: Human Viewer

-The new virtual Whiteboard in the Human Viewer introduces freestyle drawing tools to enable educators of all kinds – from teaching faculty to healthcare practitioners to sales reps – to direct a learner's attention to key anatomical concepts in a 3D model.
+The new virtual Whiteboard in the Human Viewer introduces freehand drawing tools to enable educators of all kinds – from teaching faculty to healthcare practitioners to sales reps – to direct a learner's attention to key anatomical concepts in a 3D model.